saitejavanamala/Portfolio/SQL/SQLQuestionnaire.md

+1. What do you know in SQL?
+1. Tell me how you use SQL at your company?
+What are the queries you wrote?
+1. Tell me how you used SQL at UH Energy?
+1. Why can't you use Excel instead of SQL?
+Is there a difference?
 1. What is the difference between DELETE and TRUNCATE statements?
 2. What are the different subsets of SQL?
 3. What do you mean by DBMS?
 What are its different types?